BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 ![](Images/IceStick.jpg)

+This tutorial will show you how to install FPGA development tools, synthesize a RISC-V core, compile and install programs and run them on a IceStick.
+This lets you experience FPGA design and RISC-V using one of the cheapest FPGA devices (around $40).

 Before starting, you will need to install the OpenSource FPGA development tools, Yosys (Verilog synthesis), IceStorm (tools for Lattice Ice40 FPGA), NextPNR (Place and Route).
 Although there